Argentum47X/Argentum47X/README.md

 ## Hi
 I am Arnav Garg <br />
-I’m currently learning C++ programming language and exploring more about computers and other languages in general <br />
+I’m currently learning C++ and python programming language and exploring more about computers and other languages in general <br />
 Looking forward to learning more and contributing in the future <br />
+Furthermore currently I am involved in competitive programming. <br />

 <!--